-Presbyterian Leaders and Scholars Program of Leadership and the Ministries of Sharp Chapel
+Presbyterian Leaders and Scholars Program of Leadership and the ministries of Sharp Chapel

-Since the summer of 1999, the Presbyterian connection at the University of Tulsa has continued to experience tremendous growth.
+Since the summer of 1999, the Presbyterian connection at The University of Tulsa has continued to experience tremendous growth.
 The foundational expression of this connection is found in the Presbyterian Leaders and Scholars (PLS) Program of Leadership.

-The PLS Program of Leadership meets weekly at noon on Fridays for their PLS luncheon that centers on Christian devotionals and testimonies, presentations on Christian leadership, and instruction in the Reformed faith.
-In addition to ongoing participation the Presbyterian Leaders and Scholars program, active participants are eligible once during their undergraduate work at TU to take part in a biennial Scotland Heritage Tour which introduces these future Presbyterian leaders to the important and critical history of the Presbyterian Church of Scotland.
+The PLS Program of Leadership meets weekly at noon on Fridays for a luncheon that centers on Christian devotionals and testimonies, presentations on Christian leadership and instruction in the Reformed faith.
+In addition to ongoing participation the PLS Program of Leadership, participants are eligible once during their undergraduate years at TU to take part in a biennial Scotland Heritage Tour, which introduces these future Presbyterian leaders to the important and critical history of the Presbyterian Church of Scotland.
 The Scotland trip is significantly underwritten by the Sharp Chapel Endowment.